Chatbot ethics, trust, and the ELIZA effect

-People can attribute understanding, intention, or emotion to a system that’s really just producing plausible language.
-ELIZA-style replies are especially good at this because they reflect your words back in a supportive, open-ended way.
+The term ELIZA effect refers to our tendency to attribute more understanding, intention, or emotional depth to a computer system than is really there.
+ELIZA-style replies are especially good at triggering this because they reflect the user’s own words back in a calm, open-ended way.

 Why it felt so real in the 1960s

-In the mid-1960s, even a short text conversation with a machine was startling.
-Most people had never encountered a computer that appeared to respond in ordinary language at all, so ELIZA’s back-and-forth format carried a novelty that is hard to recreate today.
-The DOCTOR persona helped too: reflective questions, gentle prompts, and topic-shifting replies sounded plausible in that setting, even when the underlying logic was extremely simple.
+In the mid-1960s, even a short text exchange with a machine was startling.
+Most people had never encountered a computer that seemed to respond in ordinary language at all.
+The novelty mattered, but so did the persona.
+The DOCTOR script used reflective questions, non-committal prompts, and emotionally plausible pacing, which made a simple rule system feel much more personal than it really was.

 A famous anecdote (and what it shows)